Hooding a doctoral student?

 - The dean of the Graduate School places the hood over the candidate’s head from behind, and straightens the tail of the hood.

-- The faculty person may choose to assist with placing the hood over the candidate's head.
+- The faculty member may choose to assist with placing the hood over the candidate's head.
 If so, make sure not to stand in front of the candidate.
 This blocks the view of the photographer and the audience.

 - Faculty member walks immediately past the president, down the steps and heads back into the line to be seated.